weibeld/terraform-aws-kubeadm/modules/network/README.md

 # AWS network module

-Terraform module for creating VPC infrastructure that can be used with the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module.
+Terraform module for creating a VPC that can be used with the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module.

 ## Description

-This module creates a VPC with a single subnet and Internet access which can be used to host one or multiple Kubernetes clusters created with the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module.
+This module creates a VPC with a single subnet.
+This VPC and subnet can then be used by the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module as a dedicated network infrastructure for the created Kubernetes clusters.

-## Quick usage
+## Quick start

-A minimal usage of the module is as follows:
+A minimal usage of the module looks as follows:

 ```hcl
 provider "aws" {